tobega/tailspin-v0/TailspinReference.md

 the original item to be matched by the outer match expression.
 To change perspective so that `$` should represent the value at the current level of the match, use a [condition](#conditions)

+### Type bounds for matching
+According to the Tailspin philosophy, it is likely to be a programmer error to try and compare different types directly, so in that case the program should end with an error.
+Although [types in Tailspin](#types) can be quite complex, the default type bound for matching is very basic, and more strict, similar to how [autotyping](#autotyping) is done.

+For example, given `data small <'[a-z]+'>, caps <'[A-Z]+'>, word <small|caps>`, it will be an error to try to match `small´'foo'` with `<=caps´'BAR'>`.
+Even though both are of the type `word`, the default type bound for the comparison is `caps`, and the `small` value will cause a type error.
+The way to handle this is to set an explicit type bound, for example `<´word´ =caps´'BAR'>`, which means that any value that is a `word` can be compared in the matcher without causing a type error.

+It is advisable to use as narrow type bounds as possible, but if needed, use the "any" bound, `´´`.

+This is how the default type bound is determined for different types of matchers:
+- Equality and range: the autotype of the expected values
+- regex match: the tag in the matcher, or raw string if none given.
+- basic type matchers `..`, `''`, `""`, `[]` and `{}` allow any type
+- array match beyond basic type match (not just `[]`) has array type `[]` bound
+- structure match by default requires all matched fields to be present (or absent, if so specified).
+If there are no field matchers, any type is allowed (which implies `{VOID}` can function as a null value)

 ### Multipliers
 Composer matchers and array content matchers can have multipliers attached:
  * `?` if it is optional, once or no times.